-- First, I think there was some confusion: - What is a scheduler specification? - A programming guide should give you a scheduler specification - As a programmer, you need to make sure that your program is safe to run under the scheduler - This is similar to the memory model, however, there are no "fences" in the scheduler. - For example mutexes can starve under the system scheduler, then you simply can't use mutexes on that system. - C++ let's you query the threading library to see what scheduler they support.
+- What is a scheduler specification? - A programming guide should give you a scheduler specification - As a programmer, you need to make sure that your program is safe to run under the scheduler - This is similar to the memory model, however, there are no "fences" in the scheduler. - For example mutexes can starve under the system scheduler, then you simply can't use mutexes on that system. - C++ let's you query the threading library to see what scheduler they support.